udacity/FCND-Backyard-Flyer/README.md

 ### Manual Flight Logging

-To log GPS data while flying manually, run the manual_flight.py script.
-It connects to the simulator using the Drone class and runs until tcp connection is broken.
-After starting the simulator run the manual_flight.py:
+To log GPS data while flying manually, run the drone.py script as shown below:

 ~~~
-conda manual_flight.py
+conda drone.py
 ~~~

-The connection will output "heartbeat" once every second while it is still connected to the simulator (you make have to close the simulator completely for the connection to terminate).
+Run this script after starting the simulator.
+It connects to the simulator using the Drone class and runs until tcp connection is broken.
+The connection will timeout if it doesn't receive a heartbeat message once every 10 seconds.
+The GPS data is automatically logged.

+To stop logging data, stop the simulator first and the script will automatically terminate after 10 seconds.

 ### Reading Logs